Automatic Generation of Safety-compliant Linear Temporal Logic via Large Language Model: A Self-supervised Framework: Framework

-\begin{remark}[Optimizations in time complexity] The bound \( O(n_1 \times n_2 \times m) \) reflects the worst-case scenario where all state pairs and transitions must be explored.
-In practice, this is rarely reached.
-Additionally, existing techniques such as simulation-based subsumption\cite{57} and structural pruning\cite{40} effectively simplify supergraph structures, thus minimizing time complexity. \end{remark} Maximizing the utility of counterexample path is the primary reason for introducing \emph{LLM-as-a-Critic}.
-We discovered that using a two-step approach—allowing LLM to understand another LLM—can overcome the LLM’s lack of knowledge in formal verification and format conversion.
-First, we let \emph{LLM-as-a-Critic} directly analyze the counterexample path and provide suggestions for modifying the input LTL.
-Then, we pass the output of \emph{LLM-as-a-Critic} to the User LLM, which has access to Environmental Information, to perform the actual LTL modifications.
-Detailed prompts used for invoking LLMs here are presented in Table~\ref{tbl:correction} of the Appendix.
-This process not only enhances the extraction of counterexample information but also allows for more effective modifications by incorporating Environmental Information (cf. Section~\ref{section4.2} for the ablation experiment result).
+To maximize the utility of counterexample paths, we introduce \emph{LLM-as-a-Critic}.
+We discovered that enabling one LLM to understand another LLM can overcome the LLM’s lack of knowledge in formal verification and format conversion.
+First, we let \emph{LLM-as-a-Critic} directly analyze the counterexample path and provide suggestions for modifying the input LTL specification.
+Then, we pass the output of \emph{LLM-as-a-Critic} to \emph{User LLM}, which has access to Environmental Information, to perform the actual LTL modifications.
+This process not only enhances the extraction of counterexample information but also allows for more effective modifications by incorporating Environmental Information (cf. Section~\ref{section4.2} for the ablation experiment).

-\begin{example} \textit{ (continued): }(Running example) First, we input the counterexample path into the \emph{LLM-as-a-Critic} via the prompt in Table~\ref{tbl:analysing_error} of the Appendix.
-The obtained violation analysis and correct guidance are illustrated in Table~\ref{tbl:corrections} of the Appendix and then be fed to the User LLM to modify the LTL using the prompt in Table~\ref{tbl:correction} of the Appendix.
-Accordingly, we obtain \begin{small}

-\end{small} Although the LTL above still fail the inclusion check, after iterating the automated verification loop for three times, the final LTL adhere to the rules is obtained as follows: \begin{small}
+To illustrate this process, we revisit the running example.\\ \textbf{Example (continued)} First, we input the counterexample path into the \emph{LLM-as-a-Critic}.
+The obtained violation analysis and correct guidance are then be fed to the User LLM to modify the LTL specification.
+Although the LTL still fails the Inclusion Check, after iterating the automated verification loop three times, the final LTL that adheres to the rules is obtained as follows: